SEAME-pt/Autonomous-Lane-Detection/pytorch/README.md

     This is a 2D convolutional layer that applies a kernel/filter of size 3x3 across the input image.
 Padding ensures the output has the same spatial dimensions as the input, keeping the feature map size the same after convolution.

-nn.BatchNorm2d(out_channels):

-    Batch Normalization normalizes the output of the previous layer (after the convolution) by adjusting and scaling it.
-It helps with training speed and stability.
-It also helps reduce overfitting by adding some regularization effect.

 nn.ReLU(inplace=True):

-    ReLU (Rectified Linear Unit) is a non-linear activation function that helps the model learn complex patterns.
+    Rectified Linear Unit is a non-linear activation function that helps the model learn complex patterns.
 It outputs the input if it’s positive, or zero if it’s negative. inplace=True means it modifies the input tensor directly, which helps save memory during training.

 nn.MaxPool2d(2):